 - Hog casings

-- Take out some hog casings and set in a bowl of very warm water.
+- Take out some hog casings and set in a bowl of warm water.

-- Add the rest of the black pepper, basil and garlic, plus the wine and lemon juice, then mix thoroughly either using a Kitchenaid on low for 60-90 seconds or with your (very clean) hands.
+- After you are done grinding, freeze the sausage until its between 28°F and 32°F. When it’s ready, add the rest of the black pepper, basil and garlic, plus the wine and lemon juice, then mix thoroughly either using a Kitchenaid on low for 60 to 90 seconds or with your (very clean) hands for 2 minutes.
 This is important to get the sausage to bind properly.
 Once it is mixed well, put it back in the fridge while you clean up.